tprasadtp/ubuntu-post-install/README.md

 - Run the Script in simulate mode on Travis CI in docker image built using Dockerfiles in `/dockerfiles` directory
 - Test on Artful container (Job #build.2)
 - Test on Xenial container (Job #build.3)
+- Test on Trusty (Host) (Job #build.4)
+> Trusty tests not install indicator-kdeconnect, peek, openjdk-8-jdk, gnome-todo , gnome-calendar, polari and their PPAs (if available) as they are not available for trusty .
+Please modify your lists accordingly.

 - Test on Bionic Beaver daily images (Job #build.4) from `http://cdimage.ubuntu.com/ubuntu-base/daily/`
 - Dockerfiles used for building the image are in `/dockerfiles` directory, they use official Ubuntu base images with script dependencies.
 - Dockerfile for Bionic is using `http://cdimage.ubuntu.com/ubuntu-base/daily` root file system, as official images are not available yet.